NAMI HelpLine

 Rare/serious side effects

-Low sodium blood levels (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering), teeth grinding, angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye), serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death), seizure
+Low sodium blood levels (symptoms of low sodium levels may include headache, weakness, difficulty concentrating and remembering), teeth grinding, agitation, angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye), serotonin syndrome (symptoms may include shivering, diarrhea, confusion, severe muscle tightness, fever, seizures, and death), seizure

 SSRI antidepressants including citalopram may increase the risk of bleeding events.
 Combined use of aspirin, nonsteroidal anti-inflammatory drugs (e.g., ibuprofen, naproxen), warfarin, and other anti-coagulants may increase this risk.
-This may include symptoms such as gums that bleed more easily, nose bleed, or gastrointestinal bleeding.
+This may include symptoms such as gums that bleed more easily, nosebleed, or gastrointestinal bleeding.
 Some cases have been life threatening.

 Risk of Abnormal Heart Rhythms with Citalopram: